Podgorica: Administration

 The city administration consists of a mayor, city assembly, and a number of secretariats and administrative bodies which together act as a city local government.
 The city assembly has 61 members, elected directly for four-year terms.
 The mayor used to be directly elected for a five-year term, but since the new law was introduced in Montenegrin municipalities mayors will be elected by the city assembly and will have to maintain its support during the term.
 In 2018, Tuzi became its own municipality after a vote on the Montenegrin Parliament.
 In 2022, Zeta became a separate municipality as well.

 On local elections held on 25 May 2014, the Democratic Party of Socialists won 29 seats in the municipal assembly, one short of 30 needed to form a majority.
 Democratic Front won 17 seats, SNP won 8 seats, while coalition made of Positive Montenegro and SDP won 5 seats.
 After lengthy negotiations, SDP dissolved coalition with Pozitivna and made an arrangement on forming a majority with DPS, similar to one they have in national government.
 While SDP is a longtime partner of DPS at the national level, it has been in opposition to Podgorica municipal assembly in 2010–2014 period.
-Since October 2014, the position of the mayor is held by DPS official, Slavoljub Stijepović, replacing Podgorica mayor od 14 years, Miomir Mugoša.
-Since October 2018, the position of the Mayor is held by DPS Vice president dr Ivan Vuković, replacing Slavoljub Stijepović.
+Since October 2014, the position of the mayor is held by DPS official, Slavoljub Stijepović, replacing Podgorica mayor of 14 years, Miomir Mugoša.
+Since October 2018, the position of the Mayor is held by DPS Vice president Dr. Ivan Vuković, replacing Slavoljub Stijepović.
 On 13 April 2023, Olivera Injac from PES was sworn in as mayor, thus becoming the first non-DPS mayor since 1998.